YassineTk/Docs-provider/README.md

 Add the following specification to your MCP Client Rules (eg. Cursor) (This ensures the documentation context is automatically used without explicitly mentioning "Using my MCP" in queries.):

-"If a user ask you about ui pattern then follow the docs-provider MCP server."
+"If a user ask you about "X Subject" then follow the docs-provider MCP server."